MohitVachhani/videoConferenceJsonApi/README.md

 # webex-training-center-api

-This will be a package which will allow you to make a webex training session using json input/outputs.
+This is a package which will allow you to make a webex training session using json input/outputs.